New Caledonia: Nickel sector

 New Caledonian soils contain about 25% of the world's nickel resources.
 The late-2000s recession has gravely affected the nickel industry, as the sector faced a significant drop in nickel prices (−31.0% year-on-year in 2009) for the second consecutive year.
 The fall in prices has led a number of producers to reduce or stop altogether their activity, resulting in a reduction of the global supply of nickel by 6% compared to 2008.

 This context, combined with bad weather, has forced the operators in the sector to revise downwards their production target.
 Thus, the activity of mineral extraction has declined by 8% in volume year on year.
 The share of the nickel sector as a percentage of GDP fell from 8% in 2008 to 5% in 2009.
 A trend reversal and a recovery in demand have been recorded early in the second half of 2009, allowing a 2.0% increase in the local metal production.
 A March 2020 report stated that "New Caledonia is the world's fourth largest nickel producer, which has seen a 26% rally in prices in the past year".
 According to industry sources however, the Goro mine has never met its potential capacity to produce "60,000 tpy of nickel in the form of nickel oxide, due to design flaws and operational commissioning issues" In 2019, it produced slightly over a third of its annual capacity".

 In March 2021, Tesla agreed to a partnership with the Goro Mine, a "technical and industrial partnership to help with product and sustainability standards along with taking nickel for its battery production, according to the agreement", according to a BBC News report.
 The majority owner, Vale, said that the deal will be of long-term benefit in terms of jobs and the economy.
 Tesla is a heavy user of nickel for making the lithium-ion batteries and wanted to "secure its long-term supply".

 Also in March 2021, a part of Vale's nickel business was sold "to a consortium called Prony, which includes Swiss commodity trader Trafigura".
 Provincial authorities and businesses in New Caledonia would have a 51% stake in the Vale operation.

 Culture

 Wood carving, especially of the houp (Montrouziera cauliflora), is a contemporary reflection of the beliefs of the traditional tribal society, and includes totems, masks, chambranles, or flèche faîtière, a kind of arrow that adorns the roofs of Kanak houses.
 Basketry is a craft widely practised by tribal women, creating objects of daily use.

-The Jean-Marie Tjibaou Cultural Centre, designed by Italian architect Renzo Piano and opened in 1998, is the icon of the Kanak culture.
+The Jean-Marie Tjibaou Cultural Centre, designed by Italian architect Renzo Piano and opened in 1998, celebrates Kanak culture.

 The Kaneka is a form of local music, inspired by reggae and originating in the 1980s.

 The Mwâ Ka is a 12 m totem pole commemorating the French annexation of New Caledonia, and was inaugurated in 2005.